 In 2010 The Met Office approached us about automating the weather data collection, making the readings more accurate and standardising them across many of the Met Office sites.

-Within the fenced area we record max & min air temperatures, humidity the grass minimum, soil temperatures at 10cm 30cm & 100cm, precipitation (rain or snow) automatically.
+Within the fenced area we record maximum and minimum air temperatures, the grass minimum, soil temperatures at depths of 10cm, 30cm and 100cm, humidity and precipitation (rain or snow) automatically.